winery/winery/docs/user/index.md

-# Winery User Guide
+# Eclipse Winery™ User Guide

 ## Overview

-Winery is a Web based environment to graphically model TOSCA topologies and plans managing these topologies.
+Eclipse Winery™ is a Web-based environment to graphically model TOSCA topologies and plans managing these topologies.
 It is an Eclipse project and thus support is available through its project page <https://projects.eclipse.org/projects/soa.winery>.
 Winery is also part of the OpenTOSCA ecosystem where more information is available at <http://www.opentosca.org>.

 ![Winery Components](graphics/WineryComponents.png)